GregSimpson/SupportVectorMachine-CancerClassification/README.md

 |Mit|	Mitoses|
 |Class|	Benign or malignant|

-For the purposes of this example, we're using a dataset that has a relatively small number of predictors in each record.
+This dataset that has a relatively small number of predictors in each record.

-## Analysing the Data
-screen shots and explanations

-## Support Vector Machines
+# Support Vector Machines

-### Theory
+## Theory
 [Wikipedia - Support Vector Machine](https://en.wikipedia.org/wiki/Support_vector_machine)

 An SVM model is a representation of the examples as points in space, mapped so that the examples of the separate categories are divided by a clear gap that is as wide as possible.
 New examples are then mapped into that same space and predicted to belong to a category based on which side of the gap they fall on.